TcMenu/tcMenu/README.md

 As it stands tcMenu supports both button based and rotary encoder input, with output to either 20x4 or 16x2 displays.
 MenuItem's are mainly stored in program memory with a small amount of state in RAM; put it another way, a reasonably complete menu can fit in less than 700 bytes including i2c and Serial libraries.
+The system support loading and saving items into eeprom storage and remote control using a Java API.

 ## Getting started with tcMenu